-From the theoretical side, black hole-galaxy coevolution has been widely studied in hydrodynamical simulations (e.g., \citealt{schaye_2015, pillepich_2018_MstarContent, yuan_2018, dave_2019}) and semi-analytical models (e.g., \citealt{lacey_2016, fontanot_2020, ayromlou_2021, spinoso_2023, cattaneo_2025}).
-Hydrodynamical simulations are an extremely promising tool to understand the underlying physics involved in galactic evolution, thanks to their first-principle modelling, but with high requirements in terms of computational resources.
-Semi-analytical models are more flexible tools, thanks to their analytical nature without the need of resolving full non-linear equations of the involved physics, although still characterised by a higher number of assumptions and associated input parameters.
+From the theoretical side, black hole-galaxy co-evolution has been widely studied in hydrodynamical simulations (e.g. \citealt{schaye_2015, pillepich_2018_MstarContent, yuan_2018, dave_2019}) and semi-analytical models (e.g. \citealt{lacey_2016, fontanot_2020, ayromlou_2021, spinoso_2023, cattaneo_2025}).
+Hydrodynamical simulations are an extremely promising tool to understand the underlying physics involved in galactic evolution thanks to their first-principle modelling, but these simulations have high requirements in terms of computational resources.
+Semi-analytical models are more flexible tools thanks to their analytical nature without the need of resolving full non-linear equations of the involved physics, although still characterised by a higher number of assumptions and associated input parameters.